MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 that means you have version 11.
 This is a temporary problem and will be fixed over the time, once various patches and fixes will be applied to those libraries.
 In the meantime, you can fix this problem by editing `compilers.yaml` file located in `~/.spack/darwin/compilers.yaml`, and setting compiler flag `-fallow-argument-mismatch`, which will allow to compile `mumps` with warnings rather than errors.
-The `compilers.yaml` file should be similar to the following:
+The `compilers.yaml` file should then be similar to the following:
 ~~~~~~~
 compilers:
 - compiler: